 Optimizing 340B at the infusion center

 With only rudimentary knowledge of 340B eligibility and ‘the patient definition’, the hospital was under the impression they could only qualify infusion prescriptions for established patients that were written by the hospital’s dedicated providers.
 RPHI’s 340B Officer educated the appointed Authorizing Official and Primary Contact of their ability to qualify every prescription, even those written by unaffiliated providers.
-The 340B Officer instructed hospital staff to record specific information be recorded in the EHR for every patient receiving an infusion, then drafted custom policies and procedures for the covered entity, outlining the hospital’s definition of eligible patient.
+The 340B Officer instructed hospital staff to record specific information in the EHR for every patient receiving an infusion, then drafted custom policies and procedures for the covered entity, outlining the hospital’s definition of eligible patient.
 The hospital would now capture 40% more prescriptions coming into the infusion center.

 Expanding the contract pharmacy universe